RN to PharmD Bridge Certificate Program Curriculum

 Biological Organic Chemistry (3 credit hours)

-Pharmacology (3 credit hours)
+Introduction to Pharmacology (3 credit hours)

 Core Pharmacology is an introductory series of lectures designed to orient pharmacy students to the effects of drugs on humans in both normal and pathologic states.
 The first portion of the course deals with general principles in pharmacology, including drug absorption, distribution, elimination, and pharmacodynamics.
 The second portion of the course focuses on drugs of the autonomic nervous system, central nervous system, chemotherapeutic agents for infections and cancer, and various other pharmaceutical agents for specific therapeutic applications.

-Medicinal Chemistry (3 credit hours)
+Introduction to Medicinal Chemistry (3 credit hours)

 Concepts and principles, which are important for the rational evaluation and utilization of drugs, are introduced for application in future clinical scenarios.
 This course runs parallel with the Pharmacology course in terms of drugs classes and therapeutic application.
 Medicinal Chemistry will focus on the chemistry and structure of drugs and the relationship of chemical structure to actions of medications.

-Critical Thinking in Pharmacy Practice (2 credit hours)
+Pharmacy Practice (1 credit hours)

 This course will present topics of utility in understanding the nature of the pharmacy profession.
 The history of pharmacy practice, pharmaceutical care as well as the Pharmacist Patient Care Process will be covered.
 Students will study the various types of pharmacy practice and clinical settings.